-Total gross payments amount for the year

-Add Boxes 2 and 4 together and print the answer in Box 5.
-This is the gross payment received for the year.
-Copy it to Box 12B of your return.

-If you're registered for GST, your gross schedular payment may include GST.
-Enter the GST-exclusive amount at Question 12B.

-Calculating your tax deducted
+Worksheet 2.
+Calculating your gross payments that h ad 45% tax deducted Print in Box 3 the total amount of payments received that had 45% tax deducted.
+3 \$ • Divide Box 3 by 0.55 Print the answer in Box 4.
+This is the gross payment.
+4 \$ Total gross payments amount for the year Worksheet 3.
+Calculating your total gross payment Add Boxes 2 and 4 together and print the answer in Box 5.
+5 \$ • This is the gross payment received for the year.
+Copy it to B ox 12B of yo ur return.
+Note If you're registered for GST, your gross schedular payment may amount at Question 12B. include GST Enter the GST-e exclusive Calculating your tax deducted Worksheet 4.

-Worksheet 4.
 Calculating your available tax credit Add Boxes 1 and 3 together and print the answer in Box 6.
+6 \$

-6 \$ • Subtract Box 6 from Box 5 and print the answer in Box 7.
-7 \$ •
+Subtract Box 6 from Box 5 and print the answer in Box 7.

-If you received any other income that didn't have tax deducted from it, print it in Box 24 of your return.
-Staple the details of your income to the top of page 3 of your return.
+If the payments you received didn't have tax deducted from them or you received any other income that didn't have tax deducted from it, print it in Box 24 of your return.
+Attach the details of your income to your return.